 (2) Where a form is in parts, then only those parts of the form that are relevant, taking into account the part heading, need be used for a particular copy of the form, or for a particular purpose.

-[Rule 3A inserted in Gazette 2 Feb 2018 p.
+[Rule 3A inserted: Gazette 2 Feb 2018 p.
 317.]

 4. File and serve document, meaning of